TOP 10 SITES FOR FREELANCER JOBS

 Open to anyone.

 simplyhired.com.au is actually a global job directory with a huge network of job boards (including Indeed, Job.com).
-It also includes a wide range of freelance jobs, which can be filtered by country and region.
+It also includes a wide range of freelancer jobs, which can be filtered by country and region.

 Fees and payments: